PaulioRandall/p90/README.md

 A minimalist CSS processor with out of the box support for Svelte.
 Let plain JavaScript handle logic, not a CSS mutant.

 I just needed a bit of sugar upon my CSS.
-The design trade-offs lean towards simplicity, readability, and user capability more than writability.
-Complexity of configuration is almost entirely in your court.

-> "The readability of programs is immeasurably more important than their writability" - C. A. R. Hoare

 It's straight up optimised for my tastes.
-If you hate other devs then use a CSS mutant like SCSS or SASS.
-Throw in some mixins and a CSS methodology to really piss people off.
-If you prefer clutter and being spoon feed on a leash then use Tailwind; a tool that puts writability ahead of readability.
+The design trade-offs lean towards simplicity, readability, and flexibility more than writability.
+Complexity of configuration is almost entirely in the user's court.

 **P90** scans CSS for **P90** variables just like any ordinary compiler.
 But tokens are simply substituted with user defined values.
-It's really just an enhanced `string.replace` &mdash;seems pretty fast considering I've yet to make any effort at optimisation&mdash;.
+It's really just an enhanced `string.replace`.

 ## 1. Plunder